AmjadKudsi/StatGuard_agent/README.md

 # StaticGuard: Static Security Patch Assistant for Python

-StaticGuard is a small multi agent system that performs static only security review and patch evaluation for Python code.
+StaticGuard is a multi agent system that performs static only security review and patch evaluation for Python code.
 It never executes the target program.
-Instead, it uses Bandit for static analysis, proposes minimal patches with a Gemini model, and then reruns Bandit on the patched version to measure how the static findings change.
+It uses Bandit for static analysis, a Gemini model to propose minimal patches, and then reruns Bandit on the patched version to measure how the static findings change.

-This project was built as part of the 5 Day AI Agents Intensive (Google x Kaggle) and is designed to be both a useful tool for real code and a concrete instantiation of a static only code security agent for research.
+This project was built as part of the 5 Day AI Agents Intensive (Google x Kaggle) and serves as a concrete instantiation of a static only code security agent for research.

 ## Features